-REQUIRED CHANGES TO ASSET MANAGEMENT SYSTEM ARISING FROM THIS ASSET MANAGEMENT PLAN
+REQUIRED CHANGES TO ASSET MANAGEMENT SYSTEM ARISING FROM THIS AM PLAN

-- Restructure of hierarchy and asset attributes. - Utilisation of work orders for scheduling maintenance activities and recording reactive maintenance. - Improved accuracy of asset data necessary.
+- Restructure of hierarchy and asset attributes. - Utilisation of work orders for scheduling maintenance activities and recording planned and reactive maintenance. - Improved accuracy of asset data necessary. - Further collection of asset data to add to the system.